200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-NosMorituriWewhoareabouttodie.md

 ## Judge Comments

 Nos Morituri is a game that revels in its visceral brutality.
 Set in the gladiatorial arenas of Rome, the game sets up its characters and knocks them down.
 It’s a competitive game but not in the way you might imagine -- the competition doesn’t stem from the game's mechanics but from the players’ description of their gladiator's bold entrance and agonizing death.
-The game really appeals to my sense of melodrama and one-upmanship.  _- [Marshall Miller]_({{site.baseurl}}/judges)
+The game really appeals to my sense of melodrama and one-upmanship.  - [_Marshall Miller_]({{site.baseurl}}/judges)